terascope/teraslice/docs/packages/data-mate/overview.md

 ### map

-`map(input, args) - This function is used to map an array of values with any FieldTransform method`
+`map(input, context, args) - This function is used to map an array of values with any FieldTransform method`

 `args: { fn: String, options: Any }`